Change management: Reasons for change

 Globalization and accelerated innovation of technology result in a constantly evolving business environment.
 Phenomena such as social media and mobile adaptability have revolutionized business and the effect of this is an ever-increasing need for change, and therefore change management.
 The growth in technology also has a secondary effect of increasing the availability and therefore accountability of knowledge.
 Easily accessible information has resulted in unprecedented scrutiny from stockholders and the media and pressure on management.
 With the business environment experiencing so much change, organizations must then learn to become comfortable with change as well.
 Therefore, the ability to manage and adapt to organizational change is an essential ability required in the workplace today.
 However, major and rapid organizational change is profoundly difficult because the structure, culture, and routines of organizations often reflect a persistent and difficult-to-remove "imprint" of past periods, which are resistant to radical change even as the current environment of the organization changes rapidly.

 Due to the growth of technology, modern organizational change is largely motivated by exterior innovations rather than internal factors.
 When these developments occur, the organizations that adapt quickest create a competitive advantage for themselves, while the companies that refuse to change get left behind.
-This can result in drastic profit and/or market share losses.
+This can result in drastic profit or market-share losses.
 Organizational change directly affects all departments and employees.
 The entire company must learn how to handle changes to the organization.
 The effectiveness of change management can have a strong positive or negative impact on employee morale.